For more focused assistance with issues that concern you and questions you may have, refer to our Staff Contact Guide.

 Marisette Hasan | Vice President, SC Programs

-Marisette Hasan, RN, BSN, began her role as Vice President for SC Operations in 2014 following a career in healthcare and hospice.
-As an oncology nurse in 1981, she soon discovered a love for caring for her patients in a holistic manner and throughout the continuum of their illness.
+Marisette Hasan, RN, BSN, began her role as Vice President for SC Operations in 2014, following a career in healthcare and hospice.
+Marisette graduated from the University of SC and began her career as oncology nurse in 1981.
+She soon discovered a love for caring for her patients in a holistic manner and throughout the continuum of their illness.
 Hospice was a perfect fit.
-Marisette’s hospice experience began in 1985 and she has served in various roles, from nurse to administrator, with hospital programs, independent community programs, and for-profit as well as non-profit agencies.
-She has also served on the TCC Board of Directors.
-Marisette works hand in hand with hospice and palliative care providers, helping them maintain relevance in a changing environment and engage in collaborative partnerships to advance hospice and palliative care in South Carolina.
+Marisette’s hospice experience began in 1985 and since then she has served in various roles, from hospice nurse to administrator with hospital programs and independent community programs.
+In her role with The Carolinas Center, she works with community stakeholders engaged in the delivery of end of life care in diverse settings, in addition to working with hospice and palliative care providers.
+Marisette believes that when we build bridges through common agendas and collaborative partnerships, we can do amazing work and improve the care of all South Carolinians living with advanced illness.value to the work of hospice and palliative care staff members.

 Carol Meyer | President/CEO